Hitting probabilities and uniformly $S$-transient subgraphs

 The appropriate edge weights that give the same Markov kernel are

 As $\mathcal{K}_{\Z^m_+}$ was uniformly lazy and had controlled weights, $\mathcal{M}_{\Z^m_+}$ inherits these properties.

 That $\Z^m_+$ is Harnack with respect to this random walk structure can be verified by directly showing it is doubling and satisfies the Poincar\'{e} inequality or by using arguments similar to those in Section 4.3 of \cite{ag_lsc_harnackstability}.
+Note the measure $\pi$ here is not bounded above.
 On $K,$ we have $\pi \equiv 1$ and $V_{\partial \Gamma}((x_1, \dots, x_{m-1}, 0),r) \approx r^{m-1}$ is doubling.
 Further,